csci104/site/labs/lab10/index.md

 }
 ```

 Wow, I literally have no idea what the number is going to be!
-In this example, the output hash will likely be different every single timety in our ou.
+In this example, the output hash will likely be different for the majority of cases.
 It may be more operations than our first hash function, but it still does a constant amount of work.

 #### 3.2 - Collisions

 So what happens if the hash function outputs the same index for multiple objects?
 This is called a **collision**.
 In general, collisions are not completely avoidable, so we will need ways to handle them.
 There are two approaches:

  * open addressing such as linear probing, quadratic probing, or double hashing.
  * closed addressing such as chaining or buckets.